Starcounter/Docs/tutorial/first-interactive-ui/README.md

 The `::input` declaration sets up an event listener.
 It updates the JSON as you type in the HTML `input` element.

 `onmousedown="++this.value"` increments the `SaveTrigger$` value in our JSON.
-That change can then be registered in our code-behind and trigger a handler.

-Let's write that handler!
+## Handling Changes in the Code-Behind

+To act on the change in the view-model that is triggered from the view, an event handler can be registered in the code-behind.

+In this case, where the goal is to save, the following code can be used:

 <div class="code-name">PersonJson.json.cs</div>